20 Classic 1920s Recipes That Deserve A Comeback

 12. Cornish Game Hen

 Cornish Game Hen, a petite and flavorful bird, was a prized dish in the 1920s, celebrated for its tender meat and elegant presentation.
-These small hens, often roasted with herbs and vegetables, were ideal for individual servings at sophisticated dinners.
+These small hens, often roasted with herbs and vegetables, were perfect for individual servings at sophisticated dinners.

 The roasting process brings out the natural flavors, resulting in juicy meat and a crispy golden skin.
 It’s a dish that combines simplicity with a touch of luxury, offering a memorable dining experience.